dannylimanseta/Slingshot/README.md

 - **Turn Flow**:
   1. Aim and fire the ball
   2. Ball bounces off blocks and walls, accumulating score
-  3. When ball reaches max bounces OR falls out the bottom, a finisher projectile fires toward the enemy
+  3. When ball reaches max bounces OR falls out the bottom, the turn ends
   4. Turn score and armor are applied to the enemy
   5. After a delay, enemy attacks the player
   6. Destroyed blocks respawn equal to the number destroyed last turn